somegoat/somegoat/README.md

-Just here for understanding the FLOW ecosystem.
+Just here for understanding the APTOS ecosystem.
-Always interested in building cool projects.
+Building something nice..

-Co founder and Chief Architect at Crowd FLOW labs.
+Co founder and Chief Architect at Aptboom.